Thank you for stopping by Crochet For You.

 Why I blogging ??

-First I started to blogging just for fun.
+First I started blogging just for fun.
 I wanted to busy with something related to crochet.
 I wanted to share my patterns with everyone.
-After 2-3 months later I published my first blog www.crochetforyou.weebly.com, I was delighted by your kind comments and encouragement.
+2-3 months later I published my first blog www.crochetforyou.weebly.com, I was delighted by your kind comments and encouragement.
 Yes..
-At present, I am enjoying with crocheting and blogging very, very much and now I’m totally spending my time to bringing you new patterns through Crochet For You.
+At present, I am enjoying crocheting and blogging very, very much and now I’m totally spending my time to bringing you new patterns through Crochet For You.
 Thank you for reading about me and my story.

 If you have any questions, please contact me.